marbl/ModDotPlot/README.md

 ### Sample run - static plots

-When running ModDotPlot to produce static plots, it is recommended to use a config file.
+When running ModDotPlot to produce static plots, it is recommended to use a config file, especially when creating extremely customized plots.
 The config file is provided in JSON, and accepts the same syntax as the command line arguments shown above.

 ```
 $ cat config/config.json

 {
-    "static": true,
-    "alpha": 0.3,
     "identity": 90,
     "sparsity": 10,
     "palette": "OrRd_7",